infinispan-demos/harry-potter-quarkus/README.md

 # Harry-Potter demo

 The demo will load characters and spells.
-Characters do execute spells, and we want to monitor who is in Hogwarts and is executing magic.
+Characters can execute spells, and we want to monitor who is in Hogwarts and is executing magic.

 A Character has an id, name, biography and type (other, student, teacher, muggle).